-Ok, well… maybe you needed to start planning this one six months ago when winter grafting was in full swing.
+Okay, well… maybe you needed to start planning this one six months ago when winter grafting was in full swing.
 But, if you’re an avid plant propagator like me chances are you may have a few spare baby trees potted up and ready to go.

 This really is the gift that keeps on giving.
 For decades.
 So, as the old saying goes, the best time to plant a tree was 10 years ago.
 The second best time is now!

-Pumping pot of basil
+A pumping pot of basil

 Jar of goodness

 Does your garden produce tomato chutney, berry jam or golden honey?
 Well, I’m pretty sure most people would be happy to receive a jar of any one of these .

 While it might sound scrappy, this is a really nice and fancy gift if you write “homegrown artisanal organic broth powder” on the label.